Zelensky Says Allies Should Work on ‘Format’ for Any Talks With Russia

 Trump, who was inaugurated on Monday, has called the conflict “ridiculous” and threatened Russia with tougher economic sanctions if it does not agree to stop its offensive.

-Zelensky said in Kyiv that talks to end the war should be held between the United States, the EU, Ukraine and Russia.
+Zelensky said in Kyiv that talks to end the war should be held between the United States, Ukraine and Russia, as well as the European Union, saying peace could only be achieved with robust security guarantees for his country.

-“I can’t say today what kind of negotiations will take place, what will be the structure of the negotiation process, because we don’t have a common plan yet,” Zelensky added.
+“I ca’‘t say today what kind of negotiations will take place or what the structure of the negotiation process will be because we don’t have a common plan yet,” Zelensky added.

 He reiterated a common talking point among Ukrainian officials that any negotiations that excluded Kyiv would not ultimately guarantee any lasting peace.